-Based on the number of shares of our common stock outstanding as of March 18, 2014, upon the closing of this offering and assuming (a) the conversion of our outstanding preferred stock into common stock, at the initial public offering price of \$15.00 per share (b) no exercise of the underwriters' option to purchase additional shares of common stock to cover over-allotments and (c) no exercise of outstanding options or warrants, we will have outstanding an aggregate of approximately 34,715,103 shares of common stock.
-Of these shares, all of the 6,770,995 shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares to cover over-allotments, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act, or Rule 144.
+Based on the number of shares of our common stock outstanding as of our outstanding preferred stock into common stock, assuming an initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus), (b) no exercise of the underwriters' option to purchase additional shares of common stock to cover over-allotments and (c) no exercise of outstanding options or warrants, we will have outstanding an aggregate of approximately shares of common stock.
+Of these shares, all of the shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares to cover over-allotments, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act, or Rule 144.
 All remaining shares of common stock held by existing stockholders immediately prior to the consummation of this offering will be "restricted securities" as such term is defined in Rule 144.
 These restricted securities were issued and sold by us, or will be issued and sold by us, in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, which rules are summarized below.